Build the Ultimate Get Home Bag that Will Get You to Safety

 First-aid in a disaster can take on many shapes — for people badly injured you simply won’t have most items needed in a Get Home Bag.
 Instead have a knowledge of emergency medical care for a disaster: Know how to tie a tourniquet to stop the bleeding when an artery has been cut, how to make a make-shift splint or sling for broken limbs, know when an injured person is safe to be moved, and what kind of injury may be too dangerous for moving a person, such as a broken back or broken neck.

 Item # 13: Maps

 Considering the maps for a Get Home Bag, your chief need for these maps is for evacuation purposes using little known roads, urban and backcountry trails and even railroad tracks or routes that travel under powerlines.
+It doesn’t matter whether you’re dealing with a wilderness or urban survival situation – a map of the area will give you paths that others won’t be aware of.
 Should disaster strike and you need to flee the area, you’ll want a map that details city and county streets, as well as a map that details gravel roads and outlying forest service roads (a lot of times these are gravel roads and sometimes gated — which may mean that if you’re able to make your escape by car you may have to turn around after a long drive down a forest service road if you come to a gate unexpectedly).
 Get to know your forest service roads well in advance.
 Check with the forest service about which roads are gated, which roads are washed out by floods (if any), and even which roads follow rivers and make their way completely through and over the mountains (or desert or prairie or grassland, etc).